 When cats experience difficulty or infrequent stool passage, there may be some subtle signs.
 Here are the symptoms of cat constipation:

-• Small, hard, or dry stools.
+Small, hard, or dry stools.
 In constipated cats, their stools will be few, dry, or hard.
-They might look like pebbles instead of normal, moist stools.
+In many cases, they will look as small as pebbles.

 We’ll check for signs of dehydration, bloating, abdominal pain, or discomfort when the belly is palpated.
 Additionally, our vets will ask for your observations at home.